alexnaish/learning-curve/module-1/browser-interaction/README.md

-# How the internet works
+# How does your browser show things to you?